-Some students purchase cellular phones while in Korea.
-This is an excellent way to communicate with other students on the program, to be accessible to friends and family at home, and to be reachable in the event of an emergency.
-It may, however, be very expensive to make international calls from your cell phone.
-Students can check with their current cell phone provider to see if their phone has international calling capabilities.
+Student apartments do not have telephones.
+Most students purchase cellular phones while in Bologna.
+This is an excellent way to communicate with other students on the program, to be accessible to family and friends at home, and to be reachable in the event of an emergency.
+If students wish to use their American cell phone while in Bologna, they must first check with their current cell phone provider to see if their phone has international calling capabilities.
+It may, however, be very expensive to make international calls with your cell phone.
 If so, you will have to find out the procedures for using your cell phone abroad.
-More than likely, you will purchase pre-paid cell phone minutes that do not require subscribing to an overseas cell phone service.
+More than likely, you will purchase prepaid cell phone minutes that do not require subscribing to an overseas cell phone service.